 Hole Diameter Range

-Self feed bits have outer teeth that cut a circumference like hole saws and a radial blade that slices out the core like a spade bit.
+Self-feed bits have outer teeth that cut a circumference like hole saws and a radial blade that slices out the core like a spade bit.
 The result is a cleaner finish that neither style can accomplish on its own.
-Self feed bits also have a threaded tip that pulls the bit through the wood.
-The threaded tips like those on Milwaukee Switchblade Self Feed Bits stick out further than that of a Forstner bit to act a guide and pull the bit ahead.
+Self-feed bits also have a threaded tip that pulls the bit through the wood.
+The threaded tips like those on Milwaukee Switchblade Self Feed Bits stick out further than that of a Forstner bit to act as a guide and pull the bit ahead.
 They are usually favored by contractors who aren’t concerned with simply creating a recessed hole.

-Most self feed bits are constructed in a way that allows the radial blade to be sharpened.
+Most self-feed bits are constructed in a way that lets you sharpen the radial blade.
 Milwaukee Switchblade Self Feed Bits take it one step further.
 By adding a removable blade edge, the bits offer just as fine a finish while saving you time.
-Those removable blades are made of hardened steel, so you’re still getting long life out them.
-You just switch them out instead of sharpening them.
+The removable blades, like those from Milwaukee, use hardened steel.
+You still get a lot of life out of them.
+Just switch them out when they wear down instead of sharpening them.

-Like hole saws, self feed bits require a lot of torque to chew out a hole.
+Like hole saws, self-feed bits require a lot of torque to chew out a hole.
 You’ll need a 1/2″ drill to accommodate the larger diameter shaft.
 You’ll also want a spare battery nearby if you’re using a cordless model.
-Only with the smallest diameters will you be able to drill in high speed mode with self feed bits.
-The majority of cuts will be made in high torque mode.
+Only with the smallest diameters will you be able to drill in high-speed mode with self-feed bits.
+You’ll make most of your cuts in high torque mode.

 When to Use Self Feed Bits

-Because self feed bits fall into a range that is covered by spade bits and hole, it can be confusing when to use them.
-Forstner bits are finish bits that woodworkers and carpenters rely on to make cleaner through holes or recessed holes in material.
-However, self feed bits are purely for powering through wood as fast as possible.
-For applications like undercabinet lighting installation, using a jig and hand held drill are fine with a Forstner bit.
-When precision is your goal, you’ll find most woodworkers turning to a drill press with a Forstner bit and avoiding that self feed tip.
+Because self-feed bits fall into a range that is covered by spade bits and hole saws, it can be confusing knowing when to use them.
+Forstner bits are finish bits that woodworkers and carpenters rely on to make cleaner through holes or recessed holes in wood.
+Self-feed bits, however, are purely for powering through wood as fast as possible.
+For applications like under cabinet lighting installations, using a jig and handheld drill are fine with a Forstner bit.
+When precision is your goal, you’ll find most woodworkers turning to a drill press with a Forstner bit and avoiding that self-feed tip.
 However, general contractors, remodelers, and plumbers will be looking for the threaded tip found on Milwaukee’s Switchblade Self Feed Bits.